Bandie/grub2-signing-extension/README.md

   ```
   The important changing is the flag *--unrestricted*.

-- Run `grub2-unsign` to unsign the bootloader.
+- Run `grub-unsign` to unsign the bootloader.
 - Run `grub-mkconfig -o /boot/grub/grub.cfg` to write the new config.
-- Run `grub2-sign` to sign the new changings.
+- Run `grub-sign` to sign the new changings.